Hurricane Helene: Public Health Department Closures

 Radiation

 Radiation emergencies can occur from an incident at a fixed nuclear site, a radiological dispersion device, or a nuclear bomb.
 While these incidents are highly unlikely, it is important to be prepared prior to potential radiation exposure.
 In South Carolina, we have several fixed nuclear sites which undergo preparedness planning, and regular exercises to prepare for such an event.
 A radiological dispersion device is also known as a "dirty bomb."
 The main danger from these devices is the actual explosion, as there is usually not enough radiation dispersed to cause harm.
 The CDC has prepared a guide to help inform you about radiation, types of exposure, and how to prepare for such an event.
-For more information regarding radiation see, Frequently Asked Questions about Radiation.
+For more information regarding radiation see, Radiation Emergencies.

 Weapons of Mass Destruction